gwtboot/microfrontends-example/README.md

 Go to each Maven project

-- Order: microfrontends-order/microfrontends-order-client
+- **Order**: microfrontends-order/microfrontends-order-client
 - Support: microfrontends-support/microfrontends-support-client
 - Platform: microfrontends-platform/microfrontends-platform-client

-... and run:
+... and run for each project:

 ```
 mvn gwt:generate-module gwt:devmode
 ```

+So you will have three GWT devmode instances.